Liam Hemsworth Shows Miley Cyrus What She’s Missing In Ripped Surfing Pics

 Miley and Liam tied the knot at the end of December last year.
 Their marriage came unannounced and low-key, with fans seeing photos of Miley in her long white dress as the couple took to social media after the nuptials.
 The marriage seemed to have brought pleasure both to Miley and Liam’s fans, although speculation over where things stood peaked over July and the beginning of August.

 Miley began attracting comments as she traveled for performances and appeared without Liam.
-Her raunchy social media updates proved popular for some by virtue of them featuring the star in a bikini, but the absence of Miley’s husband was noted.
+Her raunchy social media updates proved popular for some by featuring the star in a bikini, but the absence of Miley’s husband was noted.
 Likewise a talking point was Miley appearing without her wedding ring in a social media image shortly before her August 10 announcement.

 Both Miley and Liam have received support on social media since the split.
 Miley, perhaps, has garnered more criticism than Liam.